Nora Reiner Gluck, LCSW

 I am psychotherapist with 40 years of experience with individuals, couples, families and groups.
-My background includes a variety of therapies, including family systems family of origin, emotionally-focused couple therapy and more recently, energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga therapy, which integrates the mind and body from a holistic perspective.
+My background includes a variety of therapies, including family systems family of origin, emotionally-focused couple therapy and more recently, energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga and meditation, which integrate mind and body from a holistic perspective.

-I am been a member of AFTA (American Family Therapy Academy) since it was founded in 1978 and served as a clinical supervisor for the American Association for Marriage and Family Therapy for twenty years.
+I have been a member of AFTA (American Family Therapy Academy) since it was founded in 1978 and served as a clinical supervisor for the American Association for Marriage and Family Therapy for twenty-five years.

 Yoga has been important to me for many years, and I am a certified Amrit Yoga teacher and has practiced Kripalu yoga for over 30 years.
 As a yoga therapist, I combine psychotherapy with practices designed to relax the body and calm the mind.
 These practices improve the mood, enhance self-esteem and self-acceptance and develop the practice of self-observation and non-judgmental awareness.
 I have been trained by Amy Weintraub in LifeForce Yoga for Depression and Anxiety